On the Heights

 Keith Holyoak, trans.
 Facing the Moon: Poems of Li Bai and Du Fu (Durham, N.H.: Oyster River Press, 2007) 113.

-Du Fu, Struggling South
+Du Fu, Journeying South in Frail Old Age

 The maple forest